Can it be Fixed with PDR? A Complete Guide to Paintless Dent Repair

 Body Panel Materials that can be Repaired with PDR

-Materials that cannot be repaired by PDR
+Materials that PDR cannot repair

 When it comes to more brittle materials like fibreglass or carbon fibre, the materials are more likely to crack or split when damaged and do not dent.
 If this is the case, they will need to be repaired with filler or professionally by another specialist.